 1 Or “read” legitur

 2 That is, the First Ecumenical Council at Nicea in 325.
-Unfortunately the Acts for this Council are lost, and we have only the list of canons promulgated by the Council, none of which actually mention the Biblical canon.
-Obviously, the implication here is that Jerome’s interlocutors were aware of a positive evaluation of Judith in this respect which is since lost to us.
+Unfortunately the Acts for this Council are lost, and we have only a list of (perhaps authentic) twenty canons promulgated by the Council, none of which actually mention the Biblical canon.
+Obviously, the implication here is that Jerome’s interlocutors were aware of a positive evaluation or use of Judith in the context of the Council which is since lost to us.

 3 Literally, “little lamp” lucubratiunculum, an idiom connoting the amount of work possible to be done in a night by the light of a single very small oil lamp which is not refilled.
 That is to say Jerome did not spend very much time on this at all.

 1The Book of Esther stands corrupted by various translators.
 Which book I, lifting up from the archives of the Hebrews, have translated more accurately word for word.
 The common 3edition drags the book by knotted ropes of words hither and yon, adding to it things which may have been said or heard at any time.
 This is as is usual with instruction in schools, when a subject has been taken up, to figure out from the words which someone may have used, which one either suffered injury, or which one 6caused injury.1